-Student Name Providence Christian College 464 E. Walnut Street Pasadena, CA 91101 Mail can be picked up at the mail room at the Providence reception desk during normal office hours.
+Student Name Providence Christian College 464 E. Walnut Street Pasadena, CA 91101 Mail and packages may be picked up at the Providence reception desk during normal office hours.
 Oversized packages will also be held at the Providence reception desk.
 Students will be notified via email if they have a package.
 Students will create a personal 4-digit PIN for retrieving packages to ensure proper receipt.